Xeverous/the_website/website/pages/faq/site_faq.md

 There are tons frameworks, just see [the list of static site generators](https://www.staticgen.com/).
 But:

 - A vast majority of these frameworks are only suited for blogs.
-That is, you just throw all posts in 1 directory and the framework renders a timeline, RSS feeds etc for you.
-No way to reorder posts, no way to make framework extensions and sometimes even no or limited ways of customizing HTML and CSS,
+That is, you just throw all posts in 1 directory and the framework renders a timeline, RSS feeds etc. for you.
+No way to reorder posts, no way to make framework extensions and sometimes even no or limited ways of customizing HTML and CSS.
 - The majority of remaining frameworks are dedicated to generate documentation.
 Again, not for my needs.

 Only few frameworks covered my needs: